-Impact Fees- An impact fee is amonetaryexactionondevelopmentimposed as a part of the development approval process.
-All impact fees must bear a reasonable relationship between the required fee and the impact of the development that is required to pay the fee.
+Impact Fees - An impact fee is a monetary exaction on new development imposed as a part of the development approval process. impact fees must bear a reasonable relationship between the required fee and the impact of the development that is required to pay the fee.
 For a program designed to fund streets (the most common use), all impact fees collected by the city must be spent for improvements to streets that benefit those who paid the fee.
 The amount of the fee collected with respect to each development cannot exceed an amount that reflects the cost of constructing streets or making street improvements, the need for which is generated by the development.